Fresh Corn Chowder

 METHOD:

-In a heavy-bottomed stock pot, sauté the bacon on medium heat until the bacon is cooked and just beginning to crisp.
-Remove bacon from the pan with a slotted spoon and place on a paper towel; set aside.
-Reserve bacon fat in the stock pot.
+In a heavy-bottomed stockpot, cook the bacon over medium heat until just beginning to crisp.
+Remove with a slotted spoon and drain on paper towels.
+Reserve about 2 tablespoons of bacon fat in the pot.

 CHEF NOTES: